dotnet/AspNetCore.Docs/aspnetcore/mvc/razor-pages/index.md

 -->
 [Anchor Tag Helper](xref:mvc/views/tag-helpers/builtin-th/AnchorTagHelper)

-The [Anchor Tag Helper](xref:mvc/views/tag-helpers/builtin-th/AnchorTagHelper) used the [`asp-route-{value}`](xref:mvc/views/tag-helpers/builtin-th/AnchorTagHelper#route) attribute to generate a link to the Edit page.
+The [Anchor Tag Helper](xref:mvc/views/tag-helpers/builtin-th/AnchorTagHelper) used the [asp-route-X](xref:mvc/views/tag-helpers/builtin-th/AnchorTagHelper#route) attribute to generate a link to the Edit page.
 The link contains route data with the contact ID.
 For example, `http://localhost:5000/Edit/1`.

 The *Pages/Edit.cshtml* file:

 [!code-html[main](../../../razor-page-intro/RazorPagesContacts/Pages/Edit.cshtml?highlight=1)]

 <!-- REVIEW -->
-The first line contains the `@page "{id:int}"` directive.
-The `"{id:int}" tells the page to accept requests to the page that contain `int` route data.
+The first line contains the `@page "{id:int}"` directive. `"{id:int}"` tells the page to accept requests to the page that contain `int` route data.
 If a request to the page doesn't contain route data that can be converted to an `int`, the runtime returns an HTTP 404 (not found) error.

 The *Pages/Edit.cshtml.cs* file: